-SUT JHALLY: The second way in which women are linked with childhood is by being presented in infantilized ways.
+The second way in which women are linked with childhood is by being presented in infantilized ways.
 For example, just as children put their fingers in their mouths when nervous, uncertain, or shy, so women are shown taking on similar poses - their expression anxious and uneasy, drawing a ritualistic link to childhood.
-And there are many variations on this theme.
+There can also be an explicitly sexualized dimension to this finger to mouth pose.